-The Air Defense Artillery branch is working diligently with the Field Artillery School to develop a capability to defeat rockets, artillery, and mortars.
-This initiative is known as Counter-RAM, or C-RAM.
-Experiments have proven there may be a nearterm capability but how large the initial deployment will be and how many systems we will buy is still unknown.
-If the C-RAM capability proves to be successful, manning of the interceptor system and its supporting command sections will be an ADA mission.
+The Air Defense Artillery branch worked with the Field Artillery School to develop a capability to defeat rockets, artillery, and mortars.
+This initiative was known as Counter-RAM, or C-RAM.
+Experiments had proven there may be a near-term capability but how large the initial deployment will be and how many systems will be bought was initially unknown.
+If the C-RAM capability proved to be successful, manning of the interceptor system and its supporting command sections will be an ADA mission.

 The chief of staff of the Army directed a near term fielding of a CRAM capability.
-Rocket, artillery, and mortar attacks are significant cause of hostile deaths in Iraq, and the CRAM directive comes in response to an operational needs statement from the Multinational Corps-Iraq (MNC-I).
+Rocket, artillery, and mortar attacks were significant cause of hostile deaths in Iraq, and the CRAM directive came in response to an operational needs statement from the Multinational Corps-Iraq (MNC-I).

-Three systems have been proposed to meet this need: the 20mm Phalanx Close in Weapon System, a Navy anti-ship missile defense system; the 35mm Skyshield, a Swiss rotary wing air defense system; and the Active Protection System, developed by the Defense Advanced Research Projects Agency for anti-tank missile defense.
+Three systems were proposed to meet this need: the 20mm Phalanx Close in Weapon System, a Navy anti-ship missile defense system; the 35mm Skyshield, a Swiss rotary wing air defense system; and the Active Protection System, developed by the Defense Advanced Research Projects Agency for anti-tank missile defense.